 Latest policy documents

-- November 2019 IOP Response to Migration Advisory Committee Call for Evidence on Salary Threshold and Points-based System Commission (Download PDF, 393KB)
+- IOP Response to Migration Advisory Committee Call for Evidence on Salary Threshold and Points-based System Commission (PDF, 393KB)

-- September 2019 IOP paper setting out the key issues to affect physics in the event of a ‘no deal’ Brexit, and the steps being taken by the British government and European Union to mitigate negative consequences where possible (Download PDF, 416KB)
+- IOP paper on the key issues to affect physics following a ‘no deal’ Brexit, and the steps by the British government and European Union to mitigate negative consequences (PDF, 416KB)

-- May 2019 IOP Submission to Sir Adrian Smith's review of future frameworks for international collaboration on research and innovation (Download PDF, 265KB)
+- IOP Submission to Sir Adrian Smith's review of future frameworks for international collaboration on research and innovation (PDF, 265KB)

-- February 2018 IOP Submission to the House of Commons Science and Technology Committee on the risks and opportunities for UK science, research and innovation after Brexit (Download PDF, 91KB)
+- IOP Submission to the House of Commons Science and Technology Committee on the risks and opportunities for UK science, research and innovation after Brexit (PDF, 91KB)

-- January 2018 IOP submission to the Migration Advisory Committee inquiry call for evidence on the impacts of international students in the UK (Download PDF, 121KB)
+- IOP submission to the Migration Advisory Committee inquiry call for evidence on the impacts of international students in the UK (PDF, 121KB)

-- October 2017 IOP submission to the Migration Advisory Committee inquiry into EEA workers in the UK labour market (Download PDF, 219KB)
+- IOP submission to the Migration Advisory Committee inquiry into EEA workers in the UK labour market (PDF, 219KB)

-- August 2017 IOP submission to the House of Lords EU Energy and Environment sub-committee inquiry into Brexit and energy security (Download PDF, 212KB)
+- IOP submission to the House of Lords EU Energy and Environment sub-committee inquiry into Brexit and energy security (PDF, 212KB)